DouglasUrner/Common/career-launch/PITCHME.md

 * Responding well to feedback

 * Go for tech internships!
-  - Add them to your resume
+  - Add them to your résumé
 * Look for opportunities to apply your tech skills in a "non-tech" job - TAing? create a website for the class.
-  - Add them to your resume.
+  - Add them to your résumé.
 * If you can't put your tech skills to work at a job or internship:
   - Work on open source software projects (see above)
   - Work on public coding challenges